Introduction to Trid

 Humans Dominate

-The nation-state does not exist, and a territory's size is the physical extent to which the settlements within can push back against (or expand into) the surrounding wilderness.
-On the Global Map, Continental territories are generally bound by Elven Roads.
-The realms within are defined by their capital settlements, whose patrols dominate a certain amount of the surrounding area whose borders adhere to rivers, natural features, or roads.
-The land between a polity's claimed borders and how far it can effectively maintain them is best defined as frontier, while the land beyond is wilderness.
-This the province of wildermen, monsters, humanoids, and self-styled warlords; the pressures these forces exert on civilisation are terrific, and borders can change quickly.
+The Fall of the Republic reverted the majority of settled land into wilderness, now overrun with humanoids, monsters, and opportunistic men.
+The nation-state does not exist on Trid, and a polity’s size is the physical extent to which the settlements within can push back against (or expand into) the surrounding wilderness.
+As a result, settlements and their surrounding territory are safe havens separated by stretches of lawless wilderland.
+On the Global Map, Continental realms are defined by their capital settlements, whose patrols dominate a certain amount of the surrounding area whose borders adhere to rivers, natural features, or roads.
+The land between a polity's claimed borders and how far it can actually maintain them is best defined as frontier, while the land beyond is wilderness, where chaos and danger invariably await.

 Technology is Limited